-So, whether you’re revamping a bathroom, remodelling an ensuite, or you’ve just got a bit bored of your bathroom heating and fancy browsing around for a change, hold on to your shower cap as we head through our ultimate guide to buying heated towel rails.
+So, whether you’re revamping a bathroom, remodelling an ensuite, or you’ve just got a bit bored of your bathroom heating and fancy browsing around for a change, hold on to your shower cap and put down yourshampoo as we head through our ultimate guide to buying heated towel rails.

 There was a time (long ago) when a heated towel rail – or towel radiator – was considered something of a luxury in the average British home – and normally reserved for the more ‘well-to-do’s’ of the world.